scylladb/scylladb/docs/getting-started/os-support.rst

 OS Support by Platform and Version
 ==================================

-The following matrix shows which Linux Distribution, Containers, and images are supported with which versions of ScyllaDB.
+The following matrix shows which Linux distributions, containers, and images are supported with which versions of ScyllaDB.

 Where *supported* in this scope means: